nicholasmissineo/nicholasmissineo.github.io/README.md

 # nicholasmissineo.github.io
-This is my website where I will post my projects
+This is my website where I will post my projects.